microsoft/windows-ai-studio-templates/tutorials/02_switch_models/README.md

 You can refer to [this document](https://code.visualstudio.com/docs/intelligentapps/models) for more instructions on adding a model, such as using Ollama models.

 ### Step 2: Select and Test the Model in Prompt Builder
-Load the model and prompt in `Prompt Builder` through [this VS Code URL](vscode://ms-windows-ai-studio.windows-ai-studio/open_prompt_builder?model_id=anthropic/claude-3-7-sonnet-20250219&&system_prompt_file=prompt.aitk.txt&&user_prompt=generate%20a%20question%20about%20Newton%27s%20Laws%20of%20Motion).
+Load the model and prompt in `Prompt Builder` through [this VS Code URL](vscode://ms-windows-ai-studio.windows-ai-studio/open_prompt_builder?model_id=anthropic/claude-3-7-sonnet-20250219&&system_prompt_file=prompt.aitk.txt&&user_prompt=generate%20a%20question%20about%20Newton%27s%20Laws%20of%20Motion){: .btn}

 Alternatively, you can configure manually by following the steps below:
 1. Open the **Prompt Builder** in the AI Toolkit sidebar